echo2echo/hosts.deny/README.md

 # hosts.deny

-The deny.pl script creates a list of IP Addresses to block questionable ssh connections, using the /etc/hosts.deny file in Ubuntu and Debian based Linux distributions.
+The deny.pl script creates a list of IP Addresses to block questionable ssh connections based on log entries, using the /etc/hosts.deny file in Ubuntu and Debian based Linux distributions.

 The requirements to run this script are a Linux distribution, Perl installed & journalctl, a log monitoring app.

 This script uses the /etc/hosts.deny file to block IP addresses.v
-### Before running Make sure you put your home & work public IP addresses in the /etc/hosts.allow file to allow you access to ssh on your server
+### Before running scripts make sure you put your home & work public IP addresses in the /etc/hosts.allow file to allow you access to ssh on your server
-It is possible to get locked out of your server if your own IP addresses are not in the hosts.allow file.
+It is very possible to get locked out of your server if your own IP addresses are not in the hosts.allow file.
 Mobile phone IPs are blocked if an /etc/hosts.allow entry is not posted.

-See line 94 of deny.pl and change the IP Address to your home & work addresses
+See line 93 of deny.pl and change the IP Address to your home & work addresses Add the following on line to skip adding your personal IPs to /etc/hosts.deny file Below references IP address 123.321.123.321...
+Backslash dot (\.) within IP address

+      if ( $_ =~ m/123\.321\.123\.321/ ) { next; }

 Enter cron entries as root as follows to update /etc/hosts.deny file every 30 seconds